The best hotels in Leuven

 For Brussels day-trips during a Leuven stay, Leuven station on Martelarenplein runs direct IC trains to Brussels-Central in 25 minutes, with trains every 15-20 minutes during business hours.
 Hotel New Damshire in City Centre keeps you 14 minutes walk from the station, which is the practical sweet spot for hybrid Leuven-Brussels schedules.

-Leuven's best neighborhoods
+Leuven's best hotel regions

 Prioritize City Centre or Groot Begijnhof first.
 City Centre puts you 5 minutes from the Grote Markt and every bar worth visiting, while Groot Begijnhof gives you that quiet, cobblestone magic most visitors don't find until day two.